After an application is submitted

 - Anyone can ask the Borough Council for more information on a proposal, and anyone can comment on a planning application whether or not they have received one of our consultation letters.
 Due to the volume of comments received by the Borough Council our planning officers are not able to respond to all letters individually, although we will always acknowledge receipt of your comments where you have provided us with an address to do so.

-- Progress of current applications can be tracked online: Blueprint website.
+- Progress of current applications can be tracked online: Planning Online website.

 Rate this page